chcko/chcko-r/chcko/r/cp/en.rst

 Computer and Mathematics
 ------------------------

 We humans process information and also have abstracted the rules by which this is done.
 The result is mathematics.

 The computer processes information by applying these rules.
 It can even be used to find new rules, new paths, new proofs.

-The computer science in this sense is a part of mathematics, now with many extensions which are specifically applicable to the computers of our times.
+Computer science in this sense is a part of mathematics, now with many extensions which are specifically applicable to the computers of our times.

-Since man has the computer now, we will not only let it calculate, but successively use for all kinds of formalized thought processes.
-Autonomous learning, abstracting and synthesizing (creative tasks) can also take over by computers, although that is still in its infancy.
+Since we have the computer now, we will not only let it calculate, but gradually use it for all kinds of formalized thought processes.
+Autonomous learning, abstracting and synthesizing (creativity), can also be taken over by computers, although still in its infancy.

-The computer not only makes calculations unbelievably fast but has the potential to take over most of the thought tasks, we humans are capable of.
+The computer not only makes calculations unbelievably fast, but has the potential to take over most of the thought tasks, we humans are capable of.

-Mathematics deals with information processing, but what is that?
+Mathematics deals with information processing.
+But what is that?

 Information
 -----------

-The communication between to humans, where information is exchanged, can be broken down to an elementary process.
+The communication between two humans, in which information is exchanged, can be broken down to an elementary process.

 This process consists of